← Back to research

 Production UseYes (Shopify internal + external adopters)

 Roast represents Shopify's investment in AI workflow tooling.
-The progression from v0.x YAML to v1.0 Ruby DSL shows active development and response to user feedback.
+The progression from v0.x YAML to the v1.x Ruby DSL — and the addition of a second agent backend (Pi) within two months of v1.0 — shows active development and response to user feedback.

 Bottom Line